Beauty is truth, truth beauty | Ode on a Grecian Urn | Explanation

 Q. Explain the following: ‘Beauty is truth, truth beauty, — that is all / Ye know on earth, and all ye need to know.’

-Answer: The above quoted line is a famous couplet from John Keats' poem "Ode on a Grecian Urn."
-It encapsulates a profound philosophical idea about the nature of beauty and truth.
-Keats has provided a philosophical reality of its meaning.
+Answer: The above line is an extract from John Keats' poem "Ode on a Grecian Urn."
+It is an example of profound philosophical idea about the nature of beauty and truth.
+Keats has drawn a philosophical reality of its meaning.

-"Beauty is truth, truth beauty" suggests that beauty and truth are interconnected and inseparable.
-Keats implies that true beauty can only be found in what is inherently truthful, and vice versa.
-This statement challenges the conventional understanding of beauty as merely superficial or subjective.
-Instead, it suggests that beauty has a deeper essence that aligns with truth.
+The excerpt "Beauty is truth, truth beauty" reveals that beauty and truth are interrelated and inseparable.
+Keats implies that true beauty can only be found in what is inherently truthful or vice versa.
+This statement is quite different to that of the conventional understanding of beauty.
+It means that beauty has a deeper essence that can be placed with truth similarly.

 Read also: